 - 7.1.1 As set forth in the following subsection and in Figures 1 and 2 below, five Management Zones are established within the boundaries of the District in accordance with section 36.116(d) of the Texas Water Code, to provide for better management of the groundwater resources located within the District, and to address the unique hydrogeologic conditions of each Management Zone.
 Four distinct Management Zones overlie the Trinity Aquifer, and its three layers, known as the Upper (Glen Rose), the Middle (Hensell) and the Lower (Hosston).
 The fifth Management Zone includes and is limited to the defined outcrop and downdip of the Edwards BFZ Aquifer within the District.
-The hydrogeologic conditions and geologic conditions of each Management Zone differs substantially from the others. - 7.1.2 The following five Management Zones are established within the boundaries of the District in accordance with section 36.116(d) of the Texas Water Code, and are further defined in the District Management Zone Map (see Figures 1 and 2):

-(a) Southwest (SW) Management Zone
+The hydrogeologic conditions and geologic conditions of each Management Zone differs substantially from the others. - (49) 7.1.2 The following five Management Zones are established within the boundaries of the District in accordance with section 36.116(d) of the Texas Water Code, and are further defined in the District Management Zone Map (see Figures 1 and 2): - (a) Southwest (SW) Management Zone then following the pavement centerline of Farm-to-Market 116 (Ivy Gap Road) southeast to its intersection with the pavement centerline of Oakalla Road;

-Starting at the intersection of the Bell County Line and the pavement centerline of Farmto-Market 2843, and following the Bell County Line northwest, then north, then northeast to the intersection with the pavement centerline of Farm-to-Market 116 (Ivy Gap Road);
+Starting at the intersection of the Bell County Line and the pavement centerline of Farm-to-Market 2843, and following the Bell County Line northwest, then north, then northeast to the intersection with the pavement centerline of Farm-to-Market 116 (Ivy Gap Road);